A Wildwoods Campaign Prologue

 Frostgrave has become too crowded these days.

-As you approached the rendez-vous with the vanguard party, you notice another warband bound for the same direction.
-You curse as you realize that your opponent heads for the same mountain pass as you, the gate to Felstad’s hinterland and its many treasure.
+As you approach the rendez-vous with the vanguard party, you notice another warband bound for the same direction.
+You curse, as you realize that your opponent heads for the same mountain pass as you, the gate to Felstad’s hinterland and its many treasures.

-But as you led the remainder of the warband to the cargo transport, something stirred beneath the ice.
-The map must have been incomplete: the icy plateau once stood a small bastion.
+But as you lead the remainder of the warband to the cargo transport, something stirrs beneath the ice.
+The map must have been incomplete: on the icy plateau once stood a small bastion.
 And its former garrison rises again to defend Felstad from intruders.

 The Wildwoods have become rather crowded these days…